-In June 2015, the Company entered into a consent decree with the FCC Enforcement Bureau (Note 11), in which the Company agreed to pay a civil penalty of \$2.0 million to the U.S. Treasury in twelve equal quarterly installments starting in July 2015 without interest.
+In June 2015, the Company entered into a consent decree with the Federal Communications Commission, or FCC, Enforcement Bureau (Note 10), in which the Company agreed to pay a civil penalty of \$2.0 million to the U.S. Treasury in twelve equal quarterly installments starting in July 2015 without interest.
 As a result, the Company discounted the \$2.0 million liability, which was accrued in the third quarter of 2014 for the then tentative civil penalty, to its present value of \$1.7 million at an annual interest rate of 12.75% to reflect the imputed interest and reclassified this discounted liability from 'Accrued federal fees' to 'Notes payable.'
 The \$0.3 million discount was recorded as a reduction to general and administrative expense in the three months ended June 30, 2015 and is being recognized as interest expense over the payment term of the civil penalty.
-As of December 31, 2015, the outstanding civil penalty payable was \$1.7 million, of which the net carrying value was \$1.4 million and is included as 'Notes payable' in the accompanying condensed consolidated balance sheets.
+As of December 31, 2016, the outstanding civil penalty payable was \$1.0 million, of which the net carrying value was \$0.9 million and is included as 'Notes payable' in the accompanying consolidated balance sheets.

-As of December 31, 2015 and 2014, the Company's outstanding debt is summarized as follows (in thousands):
+As of December 31, 2016 and 2015, the Company's outstanding debt is summarized as follows (in thousands):